-Go to bed only when you’re feeling sleepy.
-Don’t try to fall asleep - this only makes things worse.
-If you’re unable to sleep within 20 minutes, get up, leave the bedroom and do something else (i.e. listen to quiet music, drink herbal tea) but avoid stimulating activities (i.e. smoking, watching TV, working).
+- Go to bed only when you’re feeling sleepy.
+Do not try to fall asleep - this only makes things worse.
+If you’re unable to sleep within 20 minutes, get up, leave the bedroom, and do something else (i.e., listen to quiet music, drink herbal tea) but avoid stimulating activities (i.e., smoking, watching TV, working).
 Return to bed when you’re sleepy.
 Repeat as necessary; and,

 Important Lifestyle Tips

-Try to set aside a problem solving or worry time early in the evening (i.e. make lists of problems and whether there is anything you can do to solve them).
+- Try to set aside problem solving or worry time early in the evening (i.e., make lists of problems and whether there is anything you can do to solve them).

-Sleep alone if bed partner is disturbing your sleep or if you worry about disturbing your partner; and,
+- Sleep alone if your bed partner is disturbing your sleep or if you worry about disturbing your partner; and,

 Before bed rituals